Sonia Prina: Career

-Born in Magenta, Prina studied singing and the trumpet at the Music Conservatoire "Giuseppe Verdi", Milan and then pursued further studies at the La Scala Academy.
+Born in Magenta, Prina studied singing and trumpet at the Music Conservatoire "Giuseppe Verdi", Milan and then pursued further studies at the La Scala Academy.
 She began performing in operas in the mid-1990s, first in the Italian repertoire of Rossini and Donizetti.
-By 1997 she had established herself as an artist in the Baroque repertoire.
+By 1997, she had established herself as an artist in the Baroque repertoire.
 Some of the roles she has performed are Amastre in Serse, Bradamante in Alcina, Carilda in Arianna in Creta, Cornelia in Giulio Cesare, Ottone in L’Incoronazione di Poppea, Penelope in Il ritorno d'Ulisse in patria, Polinesso in Ariodante, Valentiniano in Ezio, and the title roles in Orlando, Ottone in villa, Partenope, Rinaldo, Tamerlano, and Tolomeo.

-In 2000 she appeared in Cremona as Smeton in Donizetti's Anna Bolena.
-In 2006 she performed Cornelia in the Théâtre des Champs-Élysées in Paris with Andreas Scholl in the title role.
-In 2010 she appeared in the title role of Vivaldi's Orlando furioso at the Oper Frankfurt, conducted by Andrea Marcon, the mad Roland staged as an Italo-Rocker by David Bösch.
+In 2000, she appeared in Cremona as Smeton in Donizetti's Anna Bolena.
+In 2006, she performed Cornelia at the Théâtre des Champs-Élysées in Paris with Andreas Scholl in the title role.
+In 2010, she appeared in the title role of Vivaldi's Orlando furioso at the Oper Frankfurt, conducted by Andrea Marcon, with the mad Roland staged as an Italo-Rocker by David Bösch.
 She performed as Amastre at the Houston Grand Opera.

-Prina's has also performed at the Barbican Centre, the Bavarian State Opera, the Glyndebourne Festival Opera, La Fenice, the Liceu, Opera Australia, the Paris Opera, the Salzburg Festival, the San Francisco Opera, the Teatro Comunale Alighieri, the Teatro di San Carlo, the Teatro Real, and the Vienna State Opera, among others.
+Prina has also performed at the Barbican Centre, the Bavarian State Opera, the Glyndebourne Festival Opera, La Fenice, the Liceu, Opera Australia, the Paris Opera, the Salzburg Festival, the San Francisco Opera, the Teatro Comunale Alighieri, the Teatro di San Carlo, the Teatro Real, and the Vienna State Opera, among others.